FrederikHartung/pokeRogueBot/README_developer.md

-# developer dokumentation
+# developer documentation

-## For Phases:
-Make sure to add new phases with their name to the Phase interface.
-Also they have to be @Component and to be added to the PhaseProvider as a field and to the fromString method.

-## For Modifier:
+## Development Strategy
-Modifier need to extend ModifierItem and implement the ChooseModifierItem Interface.
-They also need the "@EqualsAndHashCode(callSuper = true)" and "@Data" Annotation.
-If a modifier has extra fields, they need to be added to getModifierOptions.js to retrieve them from the browser with js.
-Also they have to be added to the ChooseModifierItemDeserializer for Json parsing.
+Focus on progress and not on perfection.
+It's better to stick to a bad implementation and improve it later than to try to make it perfect from the beginning.
+If a good idea comes up, write it down and implement it later.
+Focus on the current task.
+Order the tasks by their level of improvement and how easy they are to implement.
+Only refactor, when it's really necessary.

 ## Sprint 1, week 09.06-16.06.:
-- [ ] achieve first lost run
+- [x] achieve first lost run

 ## Open todo's with high priority:
 - [x] add all MotifierTypes as a model